 The IT skills gap is an ongoing concern for CIOs, particularly in the search for cybersecurity talent.

-Complex and ever-evolving threats, from the rise in ransomware to the emergence of billions of IoT devices, mean the risks and staffing needs are always growing and changing.
+Complex and ever-evolving threats, from the rise in ransomware to the emergence of billions of IoT devices, mean both the risks and the staffing needs are always growing and changing.

 Read next: How to improve cyber security awareness in your organisation

 3. It's about more than qualifications - forget the degree

 When hiring for a new role, you'll be faced with numerous CVs, and you'll undoubtedly fall into the trap of just skim reading for keywords and specific qualifications.

 But by doing this, you might miss out on someone with loads of experience, which for the most part is a lot more valuable than qualifications alone.

 This can be tackled quite easily.
 When you create your job ad be careful not to add too many required skills or qualifications.
 This might put some talented people off from applying, even though they have the skills and experience but lack the formal qualifications.

 To make sure you don't neglect the experience-rich talent pool, you should add a line in your job ad indicating that lack of formal qualifications will be overlooked for the right candidate with the right experience.

 5. Diversify your workforce